 All performances take place in the Concert Hall.

 Ongoing family-friendly activities include: the “I Have a Dream” Wall and the Cuyahoga County Public Library Martin Luther King Jr. Book Display in the Smith Lobby.
 Terry Macklin Sounds of Entertainment DJ and Line Dancing takes place in the Bogomolny-Kozerefski Grand Foyer between performances.

 The concert Martin Luther King Jr. Celebration Concert is presented by the The Cleveland Orchestra in collaboration with the City of Cleveland and the Greater Cleveland Partnership.

 Sponsored by KeyBank, a Cleveland Orchestra Partner in Excellence.

-The Cleveland Orchestra is grateful for ongoing annual support from the State of Ohio and Ohio Arts Council, and to the residents of Cuyahoga County through Cuyahoga Arts & Culture.
+The Cleveland Orchestra is grateful for ongoing annual support from the State of Ohio and Ohio Arts Council, and to the residents of Cuyahoga County for annual support through Cuyahoga Arts & Culture.